 Sources of money for our kids

 Because of my own experiences, I am not sold on just giving them an allowance without tying it to a specific chore.
-Some people -- a lot of people actually -- believe an allowance should be used to teach kids how to manage money without tying it to a specific chore.
+Some people -- a lot of people actually -- believe an allowance should be used to teach kids

 And I get that.
 One disadvantage of tying money to chores is that the child could potentially only do chores they are paid for.
 Living in a household has its advantages, and there are some things that everyone should do without expecting reimbursement.